What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 - However, other advanced VBA users display several toolbars.

 You can also add commonly used commands that aren't by default in the Standard toolbar.

 The Project Window, also known as the Project Explorer, is useful for navigation purposes.

 This is the section of the Visual Basic Editor where you'll be able to find every single Excel workbook that is currently open.
 This includes add-ins and hidden workbooks.
 More particularly, each Excel workbook or add-in that is open at the moment appears in the Project Explorer as a separate project.

-A project, as explained by Microsoft, is simply a set of modules.
-If it makes it easier to understand you can take John Walkenbach’s explanation in Excel VBA Programming for Dummies, who says that a project can be seen as “a collection of objects arranged as an outline”.
+A project is (basically/simply) a set of modules.
+If it makes it easier to understand you can take John Walkenbach's explanation in Excel VBA Programming for Dummies, who says that a project can be seen as “a collection of objects arranged as an outline”.

 As explained by Walkenbach in Excel 2013 Power Programming with VBA, each project may have the following nodes: